Reference 02 — Graph model

 • An in-memory walker steps across view boundaries when crossing from one rope link to the next.

-The same iterative pattern (recurse on PL=1, bound depth at 32) applies to both.
+The same iterative pattern applies to both: recurse on PL=1, with nesting depth bounded by the receiver’s decode resources rather than by a protocol constant — exhaustion rejects the frame with TLV_NESTING_TOO_DEEP (RFC-0006).
 Implementations typically share the parsing logic with two different cursor advance functions.

 Spec-level proof obligation